BabylonJS/Documentation/content/resources/Editor/Using_GraphEditor.md

+---
+title: Using the graph Editor
+image:
+description: Babylon.js Editor 'Graph Editor' is used to create custom behaviors for elements in the scene without having to know how to code..
+keywords: welcome, babylon.js, editor, graph, graph editor
+further-reading:
+video-overview:
+video-content:
+---

-# Introduction
+## Introduction

 Introduced in the Editor v2.0.0 as a POC, the `Graph Editor` is now live starting from the Editor v3.2.0.
 As all other tools available in the Editor, the `Graph Editor` is available over the main toolbar in `Tools -> Graph Editor`:
 ![OpeningGraphEditor](/img/extensions/Editor/GraphEditor/opening.png)

-# Understanding the tool
+## Understanding the tool

 As for the [Node Material Editor](https://doc.babylonjs.com/how_to/node_material#using-the-node-material-editor), the `Graph Editor` is used to create custom behaviors for elements in the scene without having to know how to code.
 The `Graph Editor` tends to evoluate and provide features such as the [Unreal Engine Blueprints](https://docs.unrealengine.com/en-US/Engine/Blueprints/index.html)